KashafS98/wordwarrior/content/about/travel.md

 After graduation, I started going on more treks and camps, I climbed Maharashtra's highest peak, Kalsubai, 5400ft, which was probably the best life-changing experience I had.
 Even through I was crying with tiredness on the trek down, it was one memorable achievement.
 After which, unfortunately, COVID-19 came up and the country was under lockdown.

 When the lockdown was opened, I took more trips, more frequently and finally started to quench my thirst for travel.
-I love doing adventure activities like Kayaking and I want to do more.
+I love doing adventure activities like Kayaking, river crossing and I want to do more.
 On the checklist for now:

 * zip lining
 * river rafting